 By its very nature, chat demands a certain speediness.
 To understand if realtime chat translation is possible you need to look into the industry’s average.
 According to Zendesk’s report, support via messaging is most likely to be expected within 10 minutes and for realtime chat we’re talking about a first time reply of almost 2 minutes.

 So, translation would have to come up on top of that.
 Let’s say an agent writes a reply.
 In theory, that piece of content would then be translated and sent back to the customer.
 But, how long does this translation take?
 And how does work?
-Is Machine Translation the only solution?
+Is Machine Translation good enough for customer service?

 Anyone who has made any use of pure machine translation (Google Translate, et al), knows that it really is just not good enough for most but the most casual of purposes (for this and that reason and many others).